 PKAN is caused by mutations of the pantothenate kinase 2 gene (PANK2) located on the short arm (p) on chromosome 20 (20p13-p12.3).
 The PANK2 gene encodes the PANK2 protein, which is active in the nerve cells in the brain.

 Most individuals with a neuroacanthocytosis syndrome have progression degeneration of an area deep within the brain known as the basal ganglia, which is a cluster of nerve cells located near the base of the brain that processes information involved in involuntary movements, coordination and cognition.
 The exact roles that these proteins play in the development of neuroacanthocytosis syndromes are unknown.
 Nor is it known whether they are related in any way.
 Researchers are investigating how the missing or nonfunctioning proteins result in or contribute to damage in the brain that ultimately causes the symptoms of these disorders.

 Chorea-acanthocytosis most often affects individuals between the ages of 20 and 40, although in rare cases, it can develop in individuals younger than 20 and older than 50.
 McLeod syndrome typically develops in males between the ages of 40-60.
 PKAN most often affects children under the age of 10, although in atypical cases onset is often after the age of 20.
 The age of onset of Huntington's disease-like 2 is variable.
-The disorder has been reported only in a few families of African descent.
+The disorder has been reported only in a few families, all of whom are of African descent.
 Chorea-acanthocytosis, PKAN and Huntington's disease-like 2 affect males and females in equal numbers.
 McLeod syndrome predominantly affects males, although in rare cases females have developed some symptoms of the disorder.

 The exact incidence of neuroacanthocytosis is unknown.
 These disorders may go misdiagnosed or undiagnosed making it difficult to determine their true frequency in the general population.